aodr3w/keiji-scheduler/README.md

 **disable**: Disables a specific task, preventing it from running in the future.

-**stop**: Immediately stops a currently running task. unless the task is also disabled it will be picked-up immediately therfore this command is useful when trying to restart a task due to changes in the tasks execution binary.
+**stop**: Immediately stops a currently running task, identifed by its Id which is stored in the message.
+Unless the task is also disabled, it will be picked-up immediately, therfore this command is useful when trying to restart a task due to changes in the task's execution binary.

 **delete**: Deletes a task, including its binaries and logs, and removes it from the database.